-This book analyzes the capabilities of Virtual, Augmented and Mixed Reality by providing ideas on how to make learning more effective, how existing VR/AR solutions can be used as learning tools, and how a learning process can be structured.
-The VR solutions can be used successfully for educational purposes as their use can contribute to the construction of knowledge and the development of metacognitive processes.
+This book analyses the capabilities of virtual, augmented and mixed reality by providing ideas on how to make learning more effective, how existing VR/AR solutions can be used as learning tools and how a learning process can be structured.
+The virtual reality (VR) solutions can be used successfully for educational purposes as their use can contribute to the construction of knowledge and the development of metacognitive processes.
 They also contribute to inclusive education by providing access to knowledge that would not otherwise be available.

 Part I VIRTUAL REALITY IN HUMANITIES AND SOCIAL SCIENCES.

 1. Virtual Reality Learning Experience Evaluation Tool for Instructional Designers and Educators.

 2. The educational perspective on Virtual Reality experiences of cultural heritage.

 3. The Potentials of Virtual Reality in Entrepreneurship Education.

 5. Development of professional skills in higher education: problem-based learning supported by immersive worlds.